College of Engineering

 - National Initiative for Cybersecurity Education (NICE)

 - National Initiative for Cybersecurity Careers and Studies

 - Department of Homeland Security Critical Infrastructure Sectors

 Learning by Doing

-College of Engineering students will learn to address cyber related issues (e.g., security, internet of things, embedded systems, software protection, network defense, programming, mobility) from the beginning of the freshman year.
+College of Engineering students will learn to address cyber-related issues (e.g., security, internet of things, embedded systems, software protection, network defense, programming, mobility) from the beginning of the freshman year.
 The first-year projects curriculum utilizes a unique hardware platform (mobile electronics kit, computing kit) to provide students hands-on projects in learning the intricacies of engineering and computing that results in an immersive learning environment.
-This curriculum cultivates problem solving and critical thinking skills.
+This curriculum cultivates problem-solving and critical thinking skills.
 Students look at problems (typically in the cyberspace domain), design algorithms and propose them as solutions.
 Finally, they analyze them.